Zeira

-Rabbi Zeira (רבי זירא), known before his semicha as Rav Zeira (רב זירא) and known in the Jerusalem Talmud as Rabbi Ze'era (רבי זעירא), was a Jewish Talmudist, of the third generation of amoraim, who lived in the Land of Israel.
+Rabbi Zeira (רבי זירא), known before his semikhah as Rav Zeira (רב זירא) and known in the Jerusalem Talmud as Rabbi Ze'era (רבי זעירא), was a Jewish Talmudist of the third generation of Amoraim who lived in the Land of Israel.

 Biography

 He was born in Babylonia, where he spent his early youth.
 He was a pupil of Ḥisda, of Huna, and of Judah b.
 Ezekiel in Pumbedita.

 He associated also with other prominent teachers of the Babylonian school, including Rav Nachman, Hamnuna, and Sheshet, who called him a great man.
 His love for the Holy Land led him to decide upon leaving his native country and emigrating to Israel.
 This resolve, however, he kept secret from his teacher Judah, who disapproved of any emigration from Babylonia.
 Before leaving, he spied upon Judah while the latter was bathing, and the words which he then overheard he took with him as a valuable and instructive memento.

 A favorable dream, in which he was told that his sins had been forgiven, encouraged him to undertake the journey to the Holy Land. and before starting he spent a hundred days in fasting, in order to forget the dialectic method of instruction of the Babylonian schools, that this might not handicap him in the Land of Israel.
 His journey took him through Akrokonia, where he met Hiyya bar Ashi, and through Sura.
 When he reached the River Jordan he could not control his impatience, but passed through the water without removing his clothes.
 When jeered at by an unbeliever who stood by, he answered, "Why should not I be impatient when I pursue a blessing which was denied even to Moses and Aaron?".